parallax/jsPDF/README.md

 **Generate PDF files in client-side JavaScript.**

 This is a fork of [MrRios' jsPDF](https://github.com/MrRio/jsPDF) modified to work with [svg2pdf.js](https://github.com/yWorks/svg2pdf.js), which converts SVG elements to PDF.
+Since version 2.0.0 this fork is fully compatible to the original version and comes with a large amount of additional features, making this fork also great for standalone usage.

 Major changes and new features are: